 Role of the City Clerk Division

-The City Clerk Division of the Administrative Services Department is responsible for
+The City Clerk Division of the City Manager's Office is responsible for:

 - Maintaining the central files of the city, including electronic imaging system and the on-line Public Records Archive